hirushiharan/legacy_modernizer/instructions.md

 10. Deliverable Checklist (for workflow promotion)
     - project_config.md updated.
-    - All BRDs in modern_app/extracted_brd/.
+    - All BRDs (including legacy scope) in modern_app/extracted_brd/.
     - All BREDs in modern_app/extracted_bred/.
     - Legacy DB docs in modern_app/database/.
     - Architecture docs (and diagrams) in modern_app/architecture/ + modern_app/architecture/diagrams/.
     - traceability_matrix.md present.
     - progress-summary.md updated after every task.

+---
 Etiquette

 - Do not modify workflow_state.md at this stage.
 - For every section or subtopic listed above, add it if the legacy application requires it, and omit it if it is not applicable.
-- Any folders/documents you are creating, create it only inside modern_app folder.
+- Any new folders/documents you create must reside only inside the modern_app/ folder.
 '''

 **STEP 4: Follow Migration Instructions**